ashkanrdn/python-file-collector-tools/README.md

 Collection of python scripts for collecting files across network drives and parsing their data to get information such as file version, creation date, and file creator.

 # Usage
+A note on usage: **the collector tools take a long time to run**.
+Be patient.
+Do not run the collector tools during work hours to avoid any negative impact to the network.
+I usually will run the collector tool overnight and then run the version parser the next morning.

 ## Dynamo Tools

  1. Run `dynamocollector.py`to search the specified drive for files with `.dyn` file extensions.